 To obtain a CO certificate for your company, you have to take the following steps:

-2. You must make sure to work according to an evaluation guidline for gas combustion installations (for example InstallQ BRL 6000-25 or KIWA BRL K25000) by an accredited organisation.
+2. You must make sure to work according to an evaluation guidline for gas combustion installations, for example InstallQ BRL 6000-25 or KIWA BRL K25000, by an accredited organisation.
 The guideline lists the requirements, regulations, and laws you must comply with.
 Describe your working methods in a quality manual.
 This way, you record your internal procedures and you can demonstrate that you work safely.

 3. Apply for CO certification from a certifying body (in Dutch).
-This organisation checks (audits) whether you work according to the evaluation guideline and whether you meet all requirements to obtain a CO certificate.
+This certifying organisation checks (audits) whether you work according to the evaluation guideline and whether you meet all requirements to obtain a CO certificate.

 Certificate holders register